dmitrijslotko/terraform_lambda_builder/README.md

 locals {
   lambda_params = {
     lambda_1 = {
-      lambda_memory        = 256
+      memory_size          = 256
       enviroment_variables = { DYNAMO_DB = "my_private_table" }
     }
     lambda_2 = {
-      lambda_timeout = 30
+      timeout     = 30
       lambda_role = aws_iam_role.lambda_builder_iam_role.arn
     }
   }
 }
 ```

 Terraform will create two lambdas with different memory, timeout, role and env variable.
 Other parametrs will have the excact match.
 Since some parameters are defined only for one lambda it should have a try catch operator inside the module to define a fallback variable.
-Please note the function_name and file_name value is taken from the key of the loop.
+Please note the function_name and filename value is taken from the key of the loop.
 The rest of the variables from the value of the loop.

 ## Example #4 - Create Lambda in a Subnet